Motifs are recurring structures, contrasts, and literary devices that can help to develop and inform the text’s major themes.

 The novel has not one but two distinctly different narrators, Nelly and Mr. Lockwood.
 The relation between such paired elements is usually quite complicated, with the members of each pair being neither exactly alike nor diametrically opposed.
 For instance, the Lintons and the Earnshaws may at first seem to represent opposing sets of values, but, by the end of the novel, so many intermarriages have taken place that one can no longer distinguish between the two families.

 Repetition is another tactic Brontë employs in organizing Wuthering Heights.
 It seems that nothing ever ends in the world of this novel.
 Instead, time seems to run in cycles, and the horrors of the past repeat themselves in the present.
 The way that the names of the characters are recycled, so that the names of the characters of the younger generation seem only to be rescramblings of the names of their parents, leads the reader to consider how plot elements also repeat themselves.
 For instance, Heathcliff’s degradation of Hareton repeats Hindley’s degradation of Heathcliff.
-Also, the young Catherine’s mockery of Joseph’s earnest evangelical zealousness repeats her mother’s.
+Also, Cathy's mockery of Joseph’s earnest evangelical zealousness repeats her mother’s.
 Even Heathcliff’s second try at opening Catherine’s grave repeats his first.

 The Conflict Between Nature and Culture

 In Wuthering Heights, Brontë constantly plays nature and culture against each other.
 Nature is represented by the Earnshaw family, and by Catherine and Heathcliff in particular.
 These characters are governed by their passions, not by reflection or ideals of civility.
 Correspondingly, the house where they live—Wuthering Heights—comes to symbolize a similar wildness.
 On the other hand, Thrushcross Grange and the Linton family represent culture, refinement, convention, and cultivation.